madvas/cljs-react-material-ui/README.md

 js/MaterialUIStyles ; Contains everything from material-ui/src/styles/index.js
 js/MaterialUISvgIcons ; Contains constructors to all icons.
 Exists only when you
                       ; include icons in your code.
-No need to use directly.
+No need to use directly. js/MaterialUIUtils ; Contains some of util functions provided by MaterialUI
 ```

 ##### Using with Reagent